SMART

 The Sensory Modality Assessment and Rehabilitation Technique (SMART)

-SMART is the only prolonged disorders of consciousness (PDOC) assessment is an award-winning standardised, clinical investigative tool, pioneered at the RHN since 1987, by Dr Karen Elliott, Helen Gill-Thwaites MBE, and Ros Munday MBE.
+SMART is an award-winning standardised, clinical investigative PDOC assessment tool, pioneered at the RHN since 1987 by Dr Karen Elliott, Helen Gill-Thwaites MBE, and Ros Munday MBE.
 It was primarily designed specifically as a clinical tool for the assessment and rehabilitation of people with PDOC following severe brain injury.
-SMART It provides a comprehensive extended and detailed assessment and investigation of behavioural responses, culminating in a measurable intervention and/ or management strategy.
-It is clinically more sensitive in diagnosis of the PDOC patient having identified 40% more patients having awareness than the CRS according to the only clinical comparative study conducted by Godbolt et al( date (2012).
+SMART provides a comprehensive extended and detailed assessment and investigation of behavioural responses, culminating in a measurable intervention and/or management strategy.
+It is clinically the most sensitive tool in diagnosis of the PDOC patient, having identified 40% more patients having awareness than the CRS according to the only clinical comparative study conducted by Godbolt et al( date (2012).
 It’s precision has made it one of the assessment tools of choice as recommended in the Royal College of Physicians (RCP) national clinical guidelines (2020).

-Assessment of PDOC patients is defined as “Detective work at its Best” (Freeman (87) possess the following unique features:
+Assessment of PDOC patients is defined as “Detective work at its Best” (Freeman (87) and SMART possess the following unique features:

-SMART is the only tool which adheres to the RCP guidelines (2020) to addresses all of these factors in the investigative process to ensure no stone is unturned in the assessment phase:
+SMART is the only tool which adheres to the RCP guidelines (2020) to address and the following factors in the investigative process to ensure that no stone is unturned and nothing is left to chance in the assessment process:

 - External Factors – Fully investigates external factors which may impact responses, such as positioning, time of day, routine, and influences on fatigue for each session and records actions for any factors which need to be addressed in the future.

-- Involves family and Team – SMART Includes the families and teams’ observations and their knowledge of the individual.
+- Involves family and Team – SMART Includes the families and teams’ observations and their knowledge of the individual from the beginning of the assessment phase.
 SMART investigates and compares observations of responses and perspectives of the family, carers and multi-disciplinary teams through comprehensive interviews and exploration of reported responses.

 SMART Assessor